 Multi-factor authentication techniques in ADSelfService Plus

-Let's take a look into the various multi-factor authentication techniques supported by ADSelfService Plus.
+Let's take a look into the various authentication methods supported by ADSelfService Plus for enterprise multi-factor authentication.

 Why multi-factor authentication?

-Securing user accounts using only usernames and passwords is no longer a secure option.
-Password authentication makes user accounts easy prey to threats like brute-force and dictionary attacks.
-To mitigate such security risks, ADSelfService Plus verifies users' identities using multi-factor authentication.
+Authentication based solely on usernames and passwords is no longer considered secure.
+Password-based authentication alone leaves user accounts vulnerable to threats like brute-force and dictionary attacks.
+To mitigate such security risks, ADSelfService Plus verifies users' identities using multi-factor authentication along with the default Active Directory credentials.
 ADSelfService Plus uses multi-factor authentication for identity verification during:

 Various authentication techniques available in ADSelfService Plus

-- Fingerprint authentication: Users with mobile devices containing a fingerprint sensor can use this method for identity verification.
+- Fingerprint/Face ID authentication: Users with mobile devices containing a fingerprint or Face ID sensor can use this method for identity verification.
 Enrollment is performed using the ADSelfService Plus mobile app.
 The steps to enroll are displayed under the Enrollment tab once the administrator configures this method.
-During multi-factor authentication, users have to scan their fingerprints, and select the Accept button for successful authentication.
+During multi-factor authentication, users have to scan their fingerprints or their face and click Accept for successful authentication.

 - Duo Security: Duo Security is an authentication solution that uses methods like: